|

 fish.
 The list goes on.
 The department does a lot more than just

+deal with hunters and anglers.
 More than anything, the Department of Natural Resources is tasked

 to ensure the state's natural resources remain in good shape so